 A pre pack is usually the best option if there is a good underlying business and there is an imminent threat of a creditor taking drastic action like a winding up petition or indeed a cut off of supplies/services which would damage the value and trust in the business.
-The essential element is finance - Someone has to be willing and capable of getting finance to buy the business, this can be a third party or a connected party such as the current directors.
+The essential element is finance - someone, usually a third party or connected party such as the current directors, has to be willing and capable of getting finance to buy the business.
 This insolvency process is more common for larger businesses as it is quite expensive and involved.

 Pre-pack administration is a viable business solution, but as with any venture it comes with its advantages and disadvantages...